Southern white-breasted hedgehog

 The southern white-breasted hedgehog (Erinaceus concolor), sometimes referred to as white-bellied hedgehog or white-chested hedgehog, is a hedgehog native to Eastern Europe and Southwestern Asia.
+These hedgehogs are becomingly increasingly popular as pets in the United States and Iran.

 Description

-It is very similar in lifestyle and appearance to the European hedgehog (E. europaeus), but it has a white spot on its chest.
+It is very similar in appearance to the European hedgehog (E. europaeus), but it has a white spot on its chest that easily distinguishes them.
+They weigh between 680 and 900 grams.
+Their body weight drops no lower than 600 grams during hibernation.